mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 ## Foonotes
 #### 1. [Intro](#)
-"We may never be able to perfectly predict the future" sounds obvious, but the reasoning behind it is actually fascinating.
+"We will never be able to perfectly predict the future" sounds obvious, but the reasoning behind it is actually fascinating.
 In the book [_Sapiens_](https://www.ynharari.com/book/sapiens-2/), Yuval Noah Harari talks about [two types of chaotic systems](https://www.goodreads.com/quotes/7426402-history-cannot-be-explained-deterministically-and-it-cannot-be-predicted).
 The first is chaos that doesn't react to predictions about it, such as the weather.
 Weather emerges via the nonlinear interactions of countless air molecules $-$ it's immensely difficult to predict but we can use stronger and stronger computer simulations to gradually improve our accuracy.

 The second type of chaotic system, meanwhile, _does_ respond to predictions about it.
 History, politics, and markets are examples of this type of system.
 If we perfectly predict that the price of oil will be higher tomorrow than it is today, for example, the rush to buy oil will change its price both today and tomorrow, _causing the prediction to become inaccurate_.